-CASE provides precisely the same incremental time course of brain exposure in all subjects following the election of another "drink."
+CASE provides precisely the same incremental time course of brain exposure in all subjects following the election of another "drink" via an intravenous infusion.
 There is no confusion of the brain's response to alcohol, per se, with expectations created by the taste or odor of a drink.
-The CASE system will not permit any subject's exposure to exceed a preset limit.
+The CASE system will not permit any subject's blood alcohol concentration to exceed a preset limit.
 The CASE system can implement any incremental exposure in any paradigm the investigator chooses.

 The tools for alcohol clamping and CASE systems have been automated, validated and published.
 These tools, and the hands-on education needed to employ them in laboratory research are available to the field, and can be tailored to specific applications by writing to Sean O'Connor.